 Alongside these thematic research interests, I am keen to examine and understand the impact of digital and electronic tools and methods upon the humanities.
-Book Theft in Eighteenth-Century London explicitly exploits an online resource, Old Bailey Online, and incorporates a methodological statement that details the search, analysis, and documentation processes that underpin the project.
+Stealing Books in Eighteenth-Century London explicitly exploits an online resource, Old Bailey Online, and incorporates a methodological statement that details the search, analysis, and documentation processes that underpin the project.
 Going forward, I plan to maintain and develop an active practice in and intellectual scrutiny of such digital research.

 ''The Darling of the Temple-Coffee-House Club': Science, Sociability and Satire in Early Eighteenth-Century London', Journal for Eighteenth Century Studies, 35 (2012), 43-65